tud-hri/joan/docs/setup-joan.md

 !!!
 Note
     If you don't use PyCharm, just use any other terminal to do these steps.

 This will create a folder called `venv` containing a new and clean virtual environment.
 To start working in this environment, we have to activate it first.
-To do this type:

-    venv\Scripts\activate

-If this succeeded, (`venv`) should have appeared in your command line trailing your current location.
-This indicates that the python command points to the virtual environment.

 If you are using PyCharm, you might need to add your freshly created virtual environment as a Python interpreter.
+Often, PyCharm automatically recognizes the virtual environment and will ask you if you want to use it for the project.
+If not, we need to do this manually.
 Click on the interpreter widget (it should say something with interpreter) and click `Add interpreter`.
 It should automatically select the `venv` Python interpreter.
 Confirm everything and wait for a bit.
 PyCharm needs some time to set everything up.
+PyCharm also shows the `venv` in the bottom-left corner.

+If this still does not work, or you are not using PyCharm, open a terminal, navigate to your project path in the terminal and type:

+    venv\Scripts\activate

+If this succeeds, (`venv`) should have appeared in your command line trailing your current location.
+This indicates that the Python command points to the virtual environment.
 ---
-## Getting necessary python3 libraries
+## Step 4.
+Getting necessary Python libraries
 To get JOAN to work together with CARLA you will need several python packages (and if you want to use a SensoDrive steering wheel with CAN interface also a specific DLL).
 The list of required pip installs is saved in the requirements.txt file.
 To install all requirements from the command prompt, make sure you are in the project folder and have the virtual environment activated.
 Now type:

     pip install -r requirements.txt

+!!!
+Note
+    Every time you clone your project on a new computer, you need to do this step

+---
+## Step 5.
+Including the CARLA .egg file
 The only dependency not in the requirements.txt is the CARLA PythonAPI which we build earlier.
 To use this dependency copy the `*.egg` file to the empty folder `carla_pythonapi` in your JOAN project folder.
 If you have not done this step you will get an error message whenever you start JOAN.

 !!!
 Note
     Please note that the file name of the `*.egg` file might be slightly different in your case, it depends on the Python version.
 Make sure that the filename in `carlainterfaceaction.py` matches the name of your own `*.egg` file.

+---
+## Updating your project with the latest JOAN version

+Finally, you need to update your project with the latest version of JOAN.
+We try to update JOAN regularly, based on the issues we all find and features we want to include.
+It is good practice to regularly update your project.
+To do this:

+    git fetch upstream-joan
+    git pull upstream-joan master

+These commands will pull any changes from the main JOAN repository into your project.

+!!!
+Important
+    It is possible that conflicts occur when pulling the latest JOAN version.
+These conflicts are between changes you made, and changes in the main JOAN code.
+Often, these conflicts can be resolved through PyCharm, but sometimes it is more difficult than this.
+If you're used to git, resolve all conflicts by yourself.
+Else, perhaps good to ask your supervisor.